JulianHysi/personal-blog/README.md

 - HTML5 and Boostrap 4

 ### Setting up the virtual environment and dependencies:
-1. install Anaconda and verify it works (see Anaconda docs if you don't know how)
 2. clone the repo locally and cd to its folder
-3. hit `conda env create -f environment.yaml --name env_name` to create the virtual environment
+3. hit `python -m venv venv` to create a virtual environment
-4. hit `conda activate env_name` to activate the virtual environment
+4. hit `source venv/bin/activate` to activate the virtual environment
-5. while the environment is activated, hit `conda list` to verify the dependencies have indeed been installed
+5. while the environment is activated, hit `pip install -r requirements.txt` to install dependencies
+5. hit 'pip list' to verify the dependencies have been installed
 6. set environment variables (see section below)
 7. install, config and run Elastic server following this guide: https://tecadmin.net/setup-elasticsearch-on-ubuntu/
 8. hit `export FLASK_APP=run.py`